 Hence, the answer is (26.36)

 Q. 4 The self-inductance of a coil having 400 turns is 10 mH.
-The magnetic flux through the cross-section of the coil corresponding to current 2 mA is:
+The magnetic flux through the cross-section of the coil corresponding to a current of 2 mA is:

 Answer: